JohannaSah/meet-app/README.md

 - The app must make use of data visualization (recharts preferred).
 - The app must be covered by tests with a coverage rate >= 90%.
 - The app must be monitored using an online monitoring tool

+## Serverless functions

+In this apps serverless function will be used to retrieve the event data the client-side app needs to be authorized in the protected Google Calender API.
+As the API that is used s protected, a token is required for access.
+In this app OAuth 2.0 will be used in the authorisation process as it allows third-party app access to web resources without the need to share a password.
+The authrisation server returns the needed token after being presented with the neccessary credentials.
+After the token has been returned when a request is sent via the app to the API, the API sees and recognizes the token and provides the requested list of events.